 When your digestion isn’t functioning well (and you will know that it isn’t, if you’re get any of the bloating, reflux, nausea, gurgling or bowel symptoms and problems), it tends to produce an excessive amount of internal phlegm.
-‘Internal phlegm’ would also be considered somewhat similar to what is considered as ‘inflammation’ in Western medical terms.
+"Internal phlegm" would also be considered somewhat similar to what is called "inflammation" in Western medical terms.

-So, either eat mainly cooked food or add warming spices such as ginger, turmeric, cinnamon and cardamom to your meals.
+So, either eat mainly cooked foods or add warming spices such as ginger, turmeric, cinnamon and cardamom to your meals.
 These spices are a gentle warm and help your digestion.
 Also, consider ditching the ice water and cold drinks in favour of room temperature or hot drinks.

-Don’t Consume Too Late
+Follow the Chinese Medicine Clock: Don’t Consume Too Late

-The ‘Chinese Medicine Clock’ that Chinese Medicine practitioners refer to, demonstrates that the human digestive organs are at their strongest points during the day.
-The best or ‘ideal’ time to have a meal is between 7am and 11am – this is the period when your stomach and spleen are at their peak function.
-So, it is best to eat the ‘heaviest’ or largest meals of the day during this time.
+The "Chinese Medicine Clock" that Chinese Medicine practitioners refer to, demonstrates that the human digestive organs are at their strongest points during the day.
+The best or "ideal" time to have a meal is between 7 and 11 in the morning – this is the period when your stomach and spleen are at their peak function.
+So, it is best to eat the heaviest or largest meals of the day during this time.

-Then worst time (or least ideal time) to eat is after 6pm.
-Again, the Chinese Medicine Clock (and Circadian Rhythm) has shown that your body switches into a ‘self-repair’ mode at night, therefore the last thing it needs is more food being digested.
+Then worst time (or least ideal time) to eat is after 6 at night.
+Again, the Chinese Medicine Clock (and Circadian Rhythm) has shown that your body switches into a "self-repair" mode at night, therefore the last thing it needs is more food being digested.

-Avoid Sweet and Greasy Food
+Avoid Sweet and Greasy Food (And Consider Honey)

 The human body is simply not built to eat as often as we are currently.
 Your body is designed to store excess energy as body fat in an emergency source when required.
-While that is quite impressive, the problem is that this ‘emergency’ situation rarely or never comes (hopefully) which means that your body never gets the chance to utilize this stored energy source.
+While that is quite impressive, the problem is that this "emergency" situation rarely or never comes (hopefully) which means that your body never gets the chance to utilize this stored energy source.
 I

 Strengthen Your Spleen, Liver and Kidney Function

 These organs have a significant impact on your ability to lose weight AND keep it off.
-Your spleen function governs the amount of internal phlegm (‘inflammation’) that exists in the body.
+Your spleen function governs the amount of internal phlegm (inflammation) that exists in the body.
 Your Liver is involved in the regulation of many of your fat-controlling hormones including cortisol, insulin and glucagon.

 Acupuncture and Chinese herbs for weight loss help strengthen these organs and in addition, they also help to suppress your appetite and reduce food cravings.